maboelmagd26/maboelmagd26/README.md

   - A responsive design optimized for various devices.

   - Smooth navigation and visually appealing animations.

+#### 🌟 To-do App

+-created a To-Do list app using (HTML, CSS, JS) in which I can :

+  - Add, delete, or edit a task.

+  - Prevent default form action.

+  - Count completed and uncompleted task with the suitable design for each.

 ---
 ## 🚀 Future Goals